wp-plugins/jquery-slick-menu/readme.txt

 Tags: jquery, flyout, sliding, menu, vertical, horizontal, animated, navigation, widget Requires at least: 3.0
 Tested up to: 3.12
-Stable tag: 1.2
+Stable tag: 1.3

 jQuery Slick Menu creates a sticky, sliding menu widget from any Wordpress custom menu.

 == Description ==

 Creates a widget, which adds a sticky, sliding menu from any standard Wordpress custom menu using jQuery.
 Can handle multiple slick menus on each page and the location of each menu can be easily set from the widget control panel using a combination of the "location" option and the "offset".
+The plugin also includes shortcodes, which allow you to add external text links to activate the sliding menu.

 = Menu Options =